 Surgical treatment of urinary incontinence in men in Turkey

 In the event that other non-invasive procedures fail, surgery may be resorted to as a last resort.
 Surgical procedures to treat urinary incontinence in men include two types of operations.
-Studies Both procedures have contributed to improving the symptoms of urinary incontinence:
+Study Both procedures have contributed to improving the symptoms of urinary incontinence:

 Treatment of urinary incontinence in men with a male sling